Recently in Personal Category

 For those interested - I'm selling old hebrew book "Diaspora and Assimilation" by Zeev Zhabotinsky.
 Just found it recently in the loft :) Published in 1936 in Tel-Aviv (Palestine at that time).

 I managed to transfer my xsl.info domain from NetworkSolutions (what an annoying registrar! terrible! very expensive!) to GoDaddy.com.
 Gosh, finally.
+Any ideas how to build it welcome.

 Meanwhile XPath.info got a chance to get out its permanent under construction stage, more info coming soon!